djvill/APLS/doc/how-to-use/browse-participants.md

 {: .note .no-collapse}
 > If no participants are selected, the *Export Attributes* option will include all participants that match your current filter criteria.

-Clicking *Export Attributes* will bring up the **export participant data** page, which has three different panels.
+Clicking *Export Attributes* will bring up the **export participant data** page, which has three different tabs.

 #### *participant attributes*

-*participant attributes* is the first panel on the **export participant data** page.
+*participant attributes* is the first tab on the **export participant data** page.

 ![]({{ '/assets/screengrab/browse-participants/browse-participants-export-participant-data.png' | relative_url }})

-This panel allows you to export [participant attribute data]({{ '/doc/attribute-reference#participant-attributes' | relative_url }}) according to the attribute fields you select.
+This tab allows you to export [participant attribute data]({{ '/doc/attribute-typology' | relative_url }}) according to the attribute fields you select.

-APLS speaker codes are always included in exported file, which is why the checkbox is grayed-out.
+APLS speaker codes are always included in the exported file, which is why the checkbox is grayed-out.

 After selecting the attributes you would like to export, clicking the *Export Attributes* button will download a `.csv` with the selected data.
 By default, the `.csv` uses commas as field delimiters, but you can use the drop-down menu to export the `.csv` with semicolon delimiters or tab delimiters.

-Participant attribute data is explained in more detail in the [Participant attributes]({{ '/doc/attribute-reference#participant-attributes' | relative_url }}) section of the [Attribute reference]({{ '/doc/attribute-reference' | relative_url }}) documentation page.
+Participant attribute data is explained in more detail in the [field guide]({{ '/doc/participant-attributes' | relative_url }}).

 #### *transcript attributes*

-*transcript attributes* is the second panel on the **export participant data** page.
+*transcript attributes* is the second tab on the **export participant data** page.

 ![]({{ '/assets/screengrab/browse-participants/browse-participants-export-transcript-data.png' | relative_url }})

-This panel allows you to export participants' [transcript attribute data]({{ '/doc/attribute-reference#transcript-attributes' | relative_url }}) according to the attribute fields you select.
+This tab allows you to export participants' [transcript attribute data]({{ '/doc/attribute-typology' | relative_url }}) according to the attribute fields you select.

 Transcript file names are always included in exported file, which is why the checkbox is grayed-out.
 At least one additional attribute must be selected to export transcript data.